line/armeria/site/src/sphinx/client-retry.rst

 ``RetryStrategy``
 -----------------

-You can build your own :api:`RetryStrategy`.
+You can fluently build your own :api:`RetryStrategy`.

 .. code-block:: java